Download Raw Samples Below

 Rokinon 14mm vs Sony 15-35mm f4

-Corners: The corners are not great on this lens with the Sony E-Mount.
-It was a better lens on the Canon than on Sony.
-But it’s not terrible on Sony for an Ultrawide.Â
+Corners: The corners of this lens with the Sony E-Mount are not great.
+It was a better lens on the Canon than on the Sony, but it’s not terrible on Sony for an Ultrawide.

-Final Thoughts:Â If you’re a Sony shooter and don’t mind a lens that is not as wide and you can afford it, I highly recommend you go with the Sony 16-35mm F4. it’s pretty much better in every way, except the Rokinon might be slightly sharper in the center.
-I really love the Sony ultra-wide lens, it’s just so well made and I highly recommend it.
+Final Thoughts: If you’re a Sony shooter and don’t mind a lens that is not as wide and you can afford it, I highly recommend you go with the Sony 16-35mm F4.
+It’s pretty much better in every way, except the Rokinon might be slightly sharper in the center.
+I love the Sony ultra-wide lens; it’s just so well made, and I highly recommend it.

-If you’re on a budget, the Rokinon still is a very fun lens.
-When I was on a tight budget this lens was perfect for me and really helped built my portfolio.
-Still, some of my best shots were done with the Rokinon lens, and still to this day, the majority of the prints I sell were shot with this lens.Â
+If you’re on a budget, the Rokinon is still a very fun lens.
+When I was on a tight budget, this lens was perfect for me and helped build my portfolio.
+Still, some of my best shots were done with the Rokinon lens, and to this day, the majority of the prints I sell were shot with this lens.

 Samyang 14mm f2.8 vs Canon 16-35mm f2.8L II